beman-project/execution26/docs/questions.md

     supposed to work?
 I don't see a reason why a value completion is necessarily required.
 As is, they are not because type_idenity_t ends up being used without argument.
-- [exec.then] p5 seems to miss a space betweend sendr and out_sndr
+- [exec.then] p5 seems to miss a space between sendr and out_sndr
 - [exec.let] p9: Env is not defined; it is probably meant to be env_t
 - [exec.schedule.from] p6: the Rcvr in state-type shouldn't be a reference
 - [exec.when.all] uses on-stop-request without saying what it actually does.